Go (game)

-Go is an abstract strategy board game for two players in which the aim is to fence off more territory than the opponent.
+Go, weiqi, or baduk is an abstract strategy board game for two players in which the aim is to fence off more territory than the opponent.
 The game was invented in China more than 2,500 years ago and is believed to be the oldest board game continuously played to the present day.
 A 2016 survey by the International Go Federation's 75 member nations found that there are over 46 million people worldwide who know how to play Go, and over 20 million current players, the majority of whom live in East Asia.

 The playing pieces are called stones.
 One player uses the white stones and the other black stones.
 The players take turns placing their stones on the vacant intersections (points) on the board.
 Once placed, stones may not be moved, but captured stones are immediately removed from the board.
 A single stone (or connected group of stones) is captured when surrounded by the opponent's stones on all orthogonally adjacent points.
 The game proceeds until neither player wishes to make another move.

 When a game concludes, the winner is determined by counting each player's surrounded territory along with captured stones and komi (points added to the score of the player with the white stones as compensation for playing second).
 Games may also end by resignation.

 The standard Go board has a 19×19 grid of lines, containing 361 points.
 Beginners often play on smaller 9×9 or 13×13 boards, and archaeological evidence shows that the game was played in earlier centuries on a board with a 17×17 grid.
 The 19×19 board had become standard by the time the game reached Korea in the 5th century CE and Japan in the 7th century CE.